-The Company is engaged in developing and commercializing processes to manufacture Hydrogen and high-quality Graphene in bulk, and to create customized Graphene solutions for specific applications using detonation of hydrocarbon gases.
+The Company is engaged in developing and commercializing processes of high-quality Graphene to create customized Graphene solutions for specific applications using detonation of hydrocarbon gases, the Hyperion System.
 The proprietary detonation method used by the Company to produce Graphene was discovered by Kansas State University ("KSU") and patented in 2016.
-Acetylene and Oxygen in specific ratios are pumped into a chamber and detonated with a spark from electrodes to create quality Graphene in gram amounts.
+Acetylene and Oxygen in specific ratios are pumped into a chamber and detonated with a spark from electrodes to create consistent high quality Graphene in gram amounts.
 The detonated Graphene is synthetic Graphene produced via the KSU method (bottom-up approach), as opposed to conventional exfoliation of naturally occurring Graphite (top-down approach) to produce Graphene.

 It was subsequently discovered that syngas could be produced from the same process.
-Methane and Oxygen are mixed in specific ratios in a pre-mix device and then pumped into a natural gas internal combustion engine and detonated by sparks from a sparkplug to produce syngas.
+Methane and Oxygen are mixed in specific ratios in a pre-mix device and then pumped into a natural gas internal combustion engine and detonated by sparks from a sparkplug like devise to produce syngas.
 Through a secondary process called membrane separation, pure Hydrogen is extracted.
+This process is still in the R&D phase and expected to reach commercial scale in a few years.

-The KSU methods to produce Hydrogen and Graphene are similar, starting with different feedstocks, albeit both hydrocarbon gases, yet ending up with completely different end products.
+The KSU methods to produce Graphene and Hydrogen are similar, starting with different feedstocks, albeit both hydrocarbon gases, yet ending up with completely different end products.
 The Company has received an exclusive worldwide license from KSU to commercialize their patented detonation process to produce Hydrogen gas and Graphene (See the "License Agreement").
+Using this IP the Company is executing commercial scale production through its developed production process, the Hyperion System.